 Reconstructing Head and Neck Burns

 Unfortunately for facial burns, there is no way not to have some kind of scar if the burns are deep.
-All that can be done is reduce the thickness of the scars or possibly exchange one type of scar for another type.
-Plastic surgery needs to be involved to maximize the aesthetic appearance of the face.
+All that can be done is reduce the scars' thickness or possibly exchange one type of scar for another type.
+Plastic surgery needs to be involved in maximizing the aesthetic appearance of the face.

-Burn injuries of the face can be very disfiguring and can affect facial expressions, breathing through the nose, speech and vision.
+Burn injuries of the face can be very disfiguring and can affect facial expressions, breathing through the nose, speech, and vision.
 Pigmentation and texture of the facial skin can be very different following the burn.
-The goal of facial burn therapy is to have a normal-appearing face that has more scars rather than having a face with fewer scars that has lost its normal expressions.
+Facial burn therapy aims to have a normal-appearing face with more scars than having a face with fewer scars that have lost its normal expressions.
 Mature burn scars tend to be more appealing than surgically excised scars, even if skin grafting or flap repairs are used.
 The face has a way of healing from a burn that doesn’t lend itself to surgical reconstruction in many cases.Initial Management

 Instead of surgery, silicone pressure masks and pressure dressings are used to minimize scarring.
-Doctors also use topical or intra-lesional steroid injections and the application of vitamin E to help the facial burns heal.
-Massage and the use of pulsed-dye laser treatments will help the visual appearance of the face after it heals from its burns.
+Doctors also use topical or intra-lesional steroid injections and vitamin E to help the facial burns heal.
+Massage and pulsed-dye laser treatments will help the visual appearance of the face after it heals from its burns.

-Superficial second degree burns heal within three weeks and do not often scar.
-Pigmentation usually stays the same and there are only minor changes in skin texture.
-Deep second degree burns, on the other hand, can have changes in pigment, texture and scarring of the skin.
-The goal of these deep second degree burns is to manage thickening of the scar as soon as it is appearing.
+Superficial second-degree burns heal within three weeks and do not often scar.
+Pigmentation usually stays the same, and there are only minor changes in skin texture.
+On the other hand, deep second-degree burns can have changes in pigment, texture, and scarring of the skin.
+These deep second-degree burns' goal is to manage to thicken the scar as soon as it is appearing.
 Doctors can make use of computer-generated silicone masks that keep the level of scarring down.
-Third degree burns will likely result in severe contractures so that, in these cases, it is appropriate to excise and graft these types of burns unless they are very small.Evaluating Facial Burns
+Third-degree burns will likely result in severe contractures so that, in these cases, it is appropriate to excise and graft these types of burns unless they are minimal.Evaluating Facial Burns

 Stigmata of serious facial burns include the following: